Skip to main content

 3. Provide death certificate to main credit bureaus

 Provide copies of the death certificate or CRDA to each of the bureaus to show proof of death.
 You may even do so online.
-This allows the bureaus to update the portfolio and flag the accounts, which may also prevent possible identity theft should someone try to steal credit card information or SSN.
+This allows the bureaus to update the credit file and flag the accounts, which may help prevent possible identity theft should someone try to steal credit card information or an SSN.

 4. Obtain the most recent credit report